Convergence of harmonic maps

-In this section we study convergence of the tension field of the map $f_i$, $\tau(f_i)$ under the assumptions of Proposition \ref{jadid}.\\\\ Assume $(M_i,g_i)$, $f_i$, $N$ be as in Proposition \ref{jadid}.
+In this section we study convergence of the tension fields of the maps $f_i$, $\tau(f_i)$, under the assumptions of Proposition \ref{jadid}.\\\\ Assume $(M_i,g_i)$, $f_i$, $N$ to be as in Proposition \ref{jadid}.
 Moreover consider the following assumption \begin{asum} The section $s_{i,j}$ is almost harmonic,

 and also